JadenFeliciano/JadenFeliciano/README.md

 - 👋 Hello!
 My name is Jaden Samuel Feliciano.
 - 👀 I’m interested in video games and all things technological.
 - 🤖 I’m currently learning coding and media practices by working on new projects.
-- 👷 I’m currently looking to find employment within game development and/or entry-level programming.
+- 👷 I’m currently looking to find employment within game development, 3D modeling, and/or entry-level programming.
 - 📫 If you'd like to get into contact, I always check my email: jadenfeliciano@gmail.com

 <!---